luminescify/note-taker/README.md

 # Note Taker

 ## Description
-An note-taking application that utilizes an Express.js back end to save and retrieve note data.
+A note-taking application that utilizes an Express.js back end to save and retrieve note data.

 ## Table of Contents